robhs3/health-tracker/README.md

 # Health Tracker Backend

-A simple Spring Boot application for logging and retrieving daily health metrics such as nutritional information, bodyweight, sleep, and exercise data.
+A simple Spring Boot backend application for logging and retrieving daily health metrics such as nutritional information and bodyweight.

-This project is intentionally minimal and is being developed incrementally as a learning and portfolio project, but also as something that I will eventually use in my daily life as it pertains to my interests of health and exercise.
+This project is intentionally minimal and is being developed incrementally as a learning and portfolio project, with the goal of evolving into a personal health tracking tool.

 ---